The closure ordering conjecture on local Arthur packets of classical groups: Notation and preliminaries

 \section{Notation and preliminaries}

-Let $F$ be a non-Archimedean local field of characteristic zero, and let $G_n$ denote one of the split groups $\Sp_{2n}(F)$ or $\SO_{2n+1}(F)$.
-In this section, we introduce necessary notation and preliminaries and prove Theorem \ref{thm D ordering intro}.
+Let $F$ be a non-Archimedean local field of characteristic zero and let $q=q_F$ denote the cardinality of its residue field.
+Let $\RG_n$ denote one of the groups $\Sp_{2n}$ or $\SO_{2n+1}$ defined and split over $F$ and let $G_n=\RG_n(F)$.
+Let $|\cdot|$ denote the normalized absolute value of $F$ or the Weil group $W_F$.
+We also consider it as a character $\GL_n(F) \to \BC^{\times}$ by composing with the determinant.
+In this section, we introduce necessary notation and preliminaries.